yifeihu93/smdr/README.md

 ==========================================

 The `smdr` package provides a novel spatially adaptive variable screening procedure to enable effective control of false negatives while leveraging the spatial structure of fMRI data.
-Compared to existing methods built upon multiple hypothesis testing, the new procedure is less stringent in false positive control to trade for better identification and protection for functional regions.
-The new method is also substantially different from existing false negative control procedures which do not take spatial information into account.
+Compared to existing statistical methods in fMRI data analysis, the new procedure directly control false negatives at a desirable level and is completely data driven.

 Installation
 ------------